 I know this is easier said than done when nurse practitioners are bombarded with phone calls, patient messages, medication refills, reviewing past medical records, and oh yeah- seeing patients and documenting the visit.
 Nurse practitioners have a lot of tasks that need done during the day.

 If we can become aware and focus on one thing at a time, nurse practitioners can become more productive during the day.
-When nurse practitioners better manage time, they become more productive during the day, and can finally STOP charting at home.
+When nurse practitioners utilize charting time saving tips and better manage time, they become more productive during the day, and can finally STOP charting at home.

 One way we can focus on one task at a time is by eliminating distractions.
 For example, close email notifications or turn your phone on silent.
 When our brains become distracted we tend to switch from task to task.
-Nurse practitioners work best when focused on one thing at a time.
+Nurse practitioners can utilize this charting time saving tip and become more focused by focusing on one thing at a time.

 Schedule your day.